damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 Once you're ready to commit, tap the **Repository** field in Working Copy's repository navigator, then tap on the **Commit changes** button.
 You'll be prompted to enter a short summary, as well as an (optional) detailed explanation of the changes.
-Below the text fields, you'll see a list of files to commit.
+Below the text fields, you'll see a list of files to commit (i.e., the text file you added for your post, and any images you uploaded in Working Copy).

 ![Commit and push from Working Copy to GitLab](images/blogimages/posting-to-your-gitlab-pages-blog-from-ios/wc-commit-and-push-annotated.png)